Rajat-Dulal/CNN-ImageClassifier/README.md

 validation_size = 0.2

-Optimizer used: Adam (See "Results" and "Comparision_optim" for comparision between multiple optimizers)
+Optimizer used: Adam (See "Results" and "Comparisons_optim" for comparision between multiple optimizers)

 lr: 0.0001